-- After deployment the computer will reboot with CloudReady installed.
+- Upon successful completion, the computer will reboot with CloudReady installed!

 To facilitate large-scale deployments, CloudReady can be deployed using Microsoft System Center Configuration Manager (SCCM).
 Neverware provides guidance, custom SCCM-deployable disk images, and an easily importable SCCM task sequence to customers upon request.
 To discuss deploying CloudReady in your organization using SCCM, please contact our sales team.

 Other tools that facilitate whole/raw disk imaging and PXE-based network deployment of those images to disks may be usable as deployment methods for CloudReady.
 Altiris, Symantec Ghost, FOG, and others are examples.

 Although Neverware is unable to officially support these alternative deployment methods, they may work.

 For all instances of mass-deployment, it is critical that you follow these general guidelines: